Deepakkoli93/mini-twitter-api-client/README.md

 The app is available at https://mini-twitter-client.herokuapp.com/ _Flask is used to map routes to python methods and jinja is used to create templates.
-This is a one page app with a form to enter hashtag and minimum retweets required
+This is a one page app with a form to enter hashtag and minimum retweets required To serve locally, set the variable PORT by running

+	export PORT=1234
+then run

+	python run.py
+The app will now be live at http://localhost:1234/

 Tests
 ==